 While providing students with opportunities to engage in intercultural collaborations and to develop valuable global attributes, the project promotes a more environmentally sustainable model, diminishing the need to move large groups of student actors across the globe for rehearsals, workshops and even performances.

-A second iteration of the project took place in February 2017, utilising the same group of students and culminated in a field trip to Tampere where both groups performed together live and demonstrated the use of the technology to an invited audience of theatre practitioners and technologists.
+A second iteration of the project took place in February 2017, utilising the same group of students and culminated in a field trip to Tampere where both groups performed together live in Telakka Theatre and demonstrated the use of the technology to an invited audience of theatre practitioners and technologists.
 The work continued to examine Shakespeare’s texts as the students already have some experience in dealing with Shakespearean language and the complexities of blank verse.
 The text chosen for this second stage was King Lear and we explored both a large ‘public’ scene as well as more intimate sections from the text in order to examine how this pedagogy enables rehearsal work in these differing circumstances.

 The third iteration of the project was a collaboration between the team and the Theatre Academy at the University of the Arts, Helsinki and the University of Gothenburg, Sweden.
 On this occasion, the text chosen was Shakespeare’s Twelfth Night which offered the students the opportunity to explore the comic side of Shakespeare’s work, using a combination of large, intricate scenes as well as smaller ‘one on one’ segments.